 A course designed to prepare students who have failed the reading portion of the Regents' Test to retake the test.
 Will involve practice reading tests as well as individualized assignments designed to address specific reading problems.
-Required in the term immediately following failure of the reading portion.

 SCIENCE (SCI)

 SCI 1111 - Integrated Science I (3-0-3)